Dog Seizures or Epilepsy – Informative Help

-Concerns with Dog Seizures or Epilepsy
+Concerns Related to Dog Seizures or Epilepsy

-Foundational Issues that can Cause Seizure Problems in Dogs:
+Issues that can Cause Seizures

-- Brain tumor, Head injury
+- Head Injury

-– Renal (kidney) disease
+- Renal Issues

 We suggest pet foods which are made with Human grade ingredients (if possible), natural preservatives, balanced omega fatty acids, digestive enzymes, and probiotics.
 Plus, you will want to see the words ‘Chelate or Sequestered’ in relation to the vitamins or minerals described in the ingredients panel of the food.
 The minerals, in particular, are instrumental in running the body’s electrical system.
 This is key when dealing with a problem like seizures in dogs and Epilepsy.

-Thirdly: If your pet must be vaccinated, receive flea or heart-worm medication, undergo surgical procedures, or endure any period of increased stress, we highly recommend to double the usage of the Antioxidant Treats or Sprouted Granules 3-4 days prior and 4-7 afterward the planned vaccinations.
+Third: If your pet must be vaccinated, receive flea or heart-worm medication, undergo surgical procedures, or endure any period of increased stress, we highly recommend to double the usage of the Antioxidant Treats or Sprouted Granules 3-4 days prior and 4-7 afterward the planned vaccinations.
 This nutritional support may help to increase the body’s detoxification ability, and lessen the impact of these problematic factors.